-The latest international developments with the Covid-19 pandemic in the years 2020-2021, the following invasion of Russia to Ukraine in February 2022 and the ongoing war as well as the latest conflict in Israel in October 2023, has had far reaching impacts across the global economy, with inflationary pressures and cost of living rising being the most notable.
-Whilst many companies are experiencing hardships, the Company has been largely unimpacted.
-This is due to continued market volatility which leads to increased business and revenue for the Company, as usually increased volatility is positively correlated to the Company's revenue.
+The latest international developments with the Covid-19 pandemic in the years 2020-2021 and the following invasion of Russia to Ukraine in February 2022 and the ongoing war, has had far reaching impacts across the global economy.
+Whilst many companies are experiencing hardships, the Company has been largely unimpacted - this is due to continued market volatility which leads to increased business and revenue for the Company.

-2. Risk Management Objectives and Policies
+2 Risk Management Objectives and Policies

-2.1 Risk Management Framework and Structure
+Risk Management Framework and Structure